-Trying to work your way through the entire city in just one day is simply an impossible task.
-From ancient museums and churches to bustling flea markets, there are endless choices of things to see & do in Barcelona to fill your day.
+From ancient museums and churches to bustling flea markets, there are endless choices of things to see & do in Barcelona to fill the day on your first-time Barcelona itinerary.

-Your one-day itinerary will take you to some of the most impressive sights in the city, from the famous Casa Batllo to the crowded Boqueria Market.
+Your one-day itinerary will take you to some of the most impressive sights in Barcelona, from the famous Casa Batllo to the crowded Boqueria Market.

 Take a whimsical journey through Güell Park

-You’ll start your Barcelona itinerary in the large Güell Park (Parc Güell) and work your way toward the centre of the city.
+You’ll start your 1-day Barcelona itinerary in the large Güell Park (Parc Güell) and work your way toward the centre of Barcelona.
 Güell Park is visually unique and serves as a great example of what it would be like to live in a Dr. Seuss book.

 Be sure to get your tickets online in advance to avoid disappointment.
 People have been turned away at the gates due to capacity limits.

-Getting there bright and early is a great way to begin your trip through the city.
+Getting there bright and early is a great way to begin your one day in Barcelona.
 If you’re hungry, you can check to see if the park restaurant is open.
 You’ll also have plenty of chances to grab a quick bite on your way to the next destination.

 Grab some tapas on the way to La Sagrada Familia